MumenJarrah/CloudLabs/lab6.md

 ![iptables_rules](images/lab6-demo-1.png)

 **Note.** Docker relies on `iptables` to manage the networks it creates, so it adds many rules to the `nat` table.
 When we manipulate `iptables` rules, we should be careful not to remove Docker rules.
-For example, it will be quite dangerous to run the "`iptables -t nat -F`" command, because it removes all the rules in thenattable, including many of the Docker rules.
+For example, it will be quite dangerous to run the "`iptables -t nat -F`" command, because it removes all the rules in the `nat` table, including many of the Docker rules.
 That will cause trouble to Docker containers.
 Doing this for the `filter` table is fine, because Docker does not touch this table.

 ### 3.3 Task 1.A: Protecting the Router